Nelarius/playground/README.md

-# Playground
+# The Playground engine

-A small, experimental, data-driven, entity-component-based, Lua-scriptable game engine.
-See below for a small programming example.
+A small, experimental, data-driven, entity-component-based, and scriptable game engine.

+See below for a small overview of what kind of components are currently implemented.

 ----------